 Grand Central Terminal

 Grand Central Terminal opened on the 2nd of February, 1913, with its very first train leaving at 12:20.
 Many people still call it Grand Central Station; the name of the former railway station that occupied the same spot.
 Others refer to it as Grand Central, which is, the name of the subway station on 42nd Street.
 Grand Central Terminal is the worlds largest train station and certainly worth a visit.
 It consists of an impressive 44 platforms and 67 tracks in addition to a number of restaurants.
 Most people though come to see the Main Concourse in all its grandeur – and it is splendid!
-Open daily from 05:30 to 02:00 it is located at East 42nd and Park Avenue.
-Take subway lines 4,5,6,7 and S to Grand Central (42nd Street).
+To get there you can take one of the Hop on Hop off buses that stop close by.

 Grand Central Commuters and Extensive Renovations

 When the current building was erected, the surrounding streets were provided with electricity.
 This made the area one of the most desirable districts for commercial offices.
 When inside, an eye catcher is the large American flag, hung a few days after 9/11.
 However, perhaps the most notable icon of Grand Central is the four-faced clock atop the information booth.
 With each face made of opal, the grand clock is estimated to be worth between 10 and 20 million dollars.
 Each day over 750,000 people travel through the station of which 93% of those commuting are college graduates.
 With that many people making use of the station, it is surprising to see it in such pristine condition today.
 This wasn’t always the case, as extensive interior and exterior renovations have helped restore the building.
 And also the area surrounding the station is constantly changing.
 One of the newest additions is skyscraper One Vanderbilt, which is home to The Summit Observation Deck.